September 14 — October 26, 2017

-NEW YORK—De Buck Gallery is pleased to announce the representation of artist Robert Lazzarini, which commences with the upcoming exhibition titled “Inflorescence”.
-The exhibition will be on view from September 14th, 2017, through October 26th, 2017, and an opening reception will be held at the gallery on Thursday, September 14th, from 6-8PM.
+NEW YORK—De Buck Gallery is pleased to announce the representation of artist Robert Lazzarini, which commences with the upcoming exhibition titled “Inflorescence.”
+The exhibition will be on view from September 14, through October 26, 2017, and an opening reception will be held at the gallery on Thursday, September 14, from 6-8PM.

 Inflorescence utilizes mechanisms of the changing image and object as a way of thinking about the static nature of painting and sculpture.
 The silkscreen paintings are based on appropriated images of a gravidus Sharon Tate, the actress and tragic victim of the Manson Family killing spree.
 With this exhibition Lazzarini further examines his fascination with a specific moment in American history: when counter culture collided with polite society.